malloydata/malloydata.github.io/src/documentation/user_guides/basic.md

 }
 ```

-Operator statements can be placed in any order within a query. `where` can come before or after `project`, and `limit` can be placed anywhere as well.
+For the most part, operations can be placed in any order within a query.
+A `where` can come before or after a `project`, and `limit` can be placed anywhere as well.
 The above query could also be written:

 ```malloy
 --! {"isRunnable": true, "showAs":"html", "isPaginationEnabled": true}